cast-org/figuration/site/4.0/get-started/browsers-and-devices.md

 ## Internet Explorer

 Internet Explorer 11+ is also supported, IE 10 and down are not.
-Please be aware that some CSS3 properties and HTML5 elements are not fully supported in IE10, or require prefixed properties for full functionality.
+Please be aware that some CSS3 properties and HTML5 elements are not fully supported in Internet Explorer, or require prefixed properties for full functionality.
 Visit [Can I use…](https://caniuse.com/) for details on browser support of CSS3 and HTML5 features.

 ## MutationObserver